Baxter Dury

 Baxter Dury (born 18 December 1971) is an English indie musician, originally signed to Rough Trade Records.

 Early life

-Baxter Dury is the son of Ian Dury and his wife Elizabeth "Betty" Rathmell.
-As a young boy he appeared on the front cover of Dury's album New Boots and Panties!!.
+Baxter Dury is the son of Ian Dury and his wife Elizabeth "Betty" Rathmell and was born, in Wingrave, Buckinghamshire, England, on 18 December 1971.

+As a young boy he appeared on the front cover of Dury's 1977 album New Boots and Panties!!
 He left school at the age of fourteen.
 The Ian Dury biopic Sex & Drugs & Rock & Roll (2010) features Bill Milner as Baxter.

 Career

 In 2002 Dury's Oscar Brown EP was "Record of the Week" in NME.

-In 2014 he signed a new recording contract with PIAS subsidiary Le Label and released a new album It's A Pleasure.
+In 2014 he signed a new recording contract with PIAS subsidiary Le Label and released a new album It's a Pleasure.